MasaoFujii/pg_transport_table/README.md

     FROM pg_database
     WHERE datname = current_database();
     ```
 1. Install the functions to use for transporting the tables, by executing pg_transport_table.sql, in both production and temporary servers if not installed yet.
+For example,
     ```
     [prod] $ psql -f pg_transport_table.sql
     [temp] $ psql -f pg_transport_table.sql